nestorSag/mlops-lite/README.md

 # Notes

-* At this time, The support for the MLFlow server's metadata DB is limited to MySQL 8.0
+* The support for the MLFlow server's metadata DB is limited to MySQL 8.0

-* This project does not implement shadow deployment at this time.
+* This project does not implement shadow deployment functionality at this time.